zyro23/grails-spring-websocket/README.md

 The plugin provides a `WebSocket` trait that autowires the `brokerMessagingTemplate` and delegates to it.

-That `WebSocket` trait is automatically implemented by `WebSocket` artefacts but you can implement it from other beans as well, e.g. from a service.
+That `WebSocket` trait is automatically implemented by `WebSocket` artefacts, but you can implement it from other beans as well, e.g. from a service.

 */grails-app/services/example/ExampleService.groovy*: